-Applicants who wish to be considered for a university fellowship must perform a live audition by the January date listed in Graduate Auditions Information.
+Applicants who wish to be considered for a university fellowship must perform a live audition by the January date listed in Graduate Auditions.
 Applicants who wish to be considered for a School of Music graduate teaching associateship must perform a live audition by March 1.

 a.
 A personal résumé detailing background, conducting experience, conducting teachers, and a list of repertoire studies;

 b.
 A list of pieces performed (conducted) in public;